-Note that impacts to Aboriginal and Treaty rights will be considered in the siting decision through the consultation process
+\Note that impacts to Aboriginal and Treaty rights will be considered in the siting decision through the consultation process triggered by SaskPower on September 22, 2022.

 During Workshop 2 Committee members were given the opportunity to comment on the importance of every aspect of each siting indicator.
 Over 180 comments were captured on 54 indicators.
 Based on these comments, nine indicators were revised, one additional indicator was added, seven indicators were removed and thirty-nine remained unchanged.
 A summary and description of the revised or removed indicators, Tables 4-2 and 4-3 respectfully, are provided below.